Position Overview

 • Ability to work independently, with minimal supervision.

-• Daily usage of office equipment, Microsoft Office Suite, Outlook, Google, Bill (Divvy) credit card, TEAMS and QuickBooks Workforce (Payroll self-service & TIME) applications.
+• Daily usage of office equipment, Microsoft Office Suite, Outlook, Google, Divvy (credit card), TEAMS and Workforce (TIME) applications.

 • Ability to break down complex digital concepts into simple, understandable lessons.